mzaman/insight-cms/SCRIPTS.md

 ### `bash`
 **Usage**: `./bash <container_name> [command]`
-**Description**: This script is used to execute any bash command inside the specified container.
-If no command is provided, it opens an interactive bash shell inside the container (e.g., `workspace`).
+**Description**: This script allows you to run any bash command inside a specified container (e.g., `workspace`).
+It can execute multiple arguments in the application root inside the container.
 **Example**:
 ```bash
 ./bash workspace "composer install"